Glasgow-ICG/open-optical-gating/README.md

 4. `poetry build; poetry install` to build and install this commit of the software,
 5. Develop and enjoy!
 Remembering to install new dependencies with `poetry add <package>` and pushing both the updated `pyproject.toml` and `poetry.lock` when you create a pull request.

-**Note:** there are currently three 'extras':
+* **Note:** there are currently three 'extras':

 1. `rpi` for Raspberry Pi-specific packages,
 2. `numba` for JIT compilation (not compatible with Raspberry Pi yet),
-3. `socket` for communicating with a microscope over websocket instead of the using the PiCamera and GPIO pins.
+3. `socket` for communicating with a microscope over websocket, instead of the using our own camera and GPIO (e.g. the PiCamera and GPIO pins).

+You can install more than one 'extra' by separating them with space, *inside* the quotes, e.g. `"socket numba"`

 ## Testing an installation